-Major and Core Credits
+Total Diploma Credits General Education Credits Major and Core Credits

-TOTAL CERTIFICATE CREDITS40 In addition to the courses listed, at designated points in their programs of study students are required to complete with a passing grade a seminar course.
-Students must complete the Freshman Seminar as part of Certificate course requirements during the quarter in which they are scheduled for the E242 Career Development course.
+In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
+Students must complete the Sophomore Seminar during the guarter in which they finish the Diploma course requirements.